miataigeli/capstone_FHIS/Project_Plan.md

 ## Description
 The aim of this project is to build a proof-of-concept graded reader retrieval system to allow users to retrieve documents that are suitable for their reading level, but with some portion vocabulary outside that level so that they are challenged to improve their comprehension skills.
-The *ideal* system is envisioned as a multi-lingual web-based platform, with the capability to retreive reading materials from the internet that match a user's CEFR (Common European Framework of Reference for Languages) level upon the user's request, with additional search parameters that allow the user to filter for specific grammatical constructions and cut-off thresholds to ensure only a specified fraction of vocabulary is from the user's CEFR level.
+The *ideal* system is envisioned as a multilingual web-based platform, with the capability to retrieve reading materials from the internet that match a user's CEFR (Common European Framework of Reference for Languages) level upon the user's request, with additional search parameters that allow the user to filter for specific grammatical constructions and cut-off thresholds to ensure only a specified fraction of vocabulary is from the user's CEFR level.

-For the purposes of building a proof-of-concept system within 7 weeks, the project scope is limited to search through a locally-hosted collection of graded documents from the Spanish language, instead of a multi-lingual internet search engine.
+For the purposes of building a proof-of-concept system within 7 weeks, the project scope is limited to search through a locally-hosted collection of graded documents from the Spanish language, instead of a multilingual internet search engine.
 The priority of the project is to assemble a corpus of documents labelled with CEFR levels, then train a machine learning model on this corpus to learn to assign the reading level of any given document, build a document retrieval backend, and finish with a frontend GUI.
 Time permitting, the additional search parameters (grammar filters, vocabulary thresholds) may be incorporated.

 ## Datasets